Biological Optimizer: Ways To BiOptimize Your Brain

 You choose a target brain wave, for example, alpha.
-If you’re doing the right thing and alpha is increasing, you get a reward in the form of positive, reinforcing audio tones.
+If you’re doing the right thing and alpha increases, you get a reward from positive, reinforcing audio tones.
 And if you’re doing the wrong item, it goes silent or quieter.
 Then your brain realizes, “Whoa, that didn’t work.
 Let me try something else.”

 When you’re doing the right thing and getting those rewards, your brain realizes, “Oh, okay, that’s what I need to do.
 So let me do more of that.”

 Think of it kind of like a GPS.
 The GPS tells you to turn around while driving so you don’t continue going down the wrong street.

 If you’re seeking the ultimate mental brain enhancements, look no further.
 If money isn’t a consideration, we suggest doing one to two dedicated brain training boot camps annually.
 These are serious time and money commitments.
 It’s usually an entire week, costing around USD 15,000.

 Is it worth it?
 If you’re an entrepreneur, executive, or anyone that makes a considerable amount of money using your brain– then absolutely.
 For example, let’s say you earn $250,000 annually and improve your capacity by 20%.
 That’s an extra $50,000 a year.

 Most people’s brain function begins declining in their 40s and 50s.
 What if you could add a decade or two of prime brain function?
 These years could be worth millions.
 Learn more at www.nootopia.com.

 Shining Light Into Your Brain

 One of the most promising brain optimization technologies is photobiomodulation, also known as LLLT (lower-level laser therapy).
 You blast your brain with low-level lasers that have specific frequencies.

 Here are some fascinating findings on this type of therapy: